vercel/next.js/docs/api-reference/next/server.md

 ### How do I access Environment Variables?

 `process.env` can be used to access [Environment Variables](/docs/basic-features/environment-variables.md) from Edge Middleware.
-They are evaluated at build time.
+They are evaluated during `next build`:

 | Works                                                        | Does **not** work                          |
 | ------------------------------------------------------------ | ------------------------------------------ |